skarrmann/janus/firmware/kmk/README.md

     * If oneshot status is not "active", send a key release event for its corresponding key
 * When an interrupt key (i.e., not a oneshot key and not an ignored key) is pressed:
     * Set oneshot status as "inactive"
-    * Send the interrupt key's press event immediately so it's processed before oneshot keys are released
     * For every oneshot key with status "queued", send key release event for their corresponding key
     * Clear all oneshot key statuses